DCAN-Labs/hbcd-docs-internal/docs/workflows/qc.md

 <li>Detecting multiple task runs and incomplete recordings.</li>
 <li>Confirming the use of correct E-Prime task versions.</li>
 </ul>
 <p>In addition to the post-acquisition checks performed by the EEG2BIDS Wizard, site staff complete an <strong>EEG Acquisition Form</strong> directly in LORIS at the time of the EEG visit to document key procedural and quality control details.
-This form captures real-time information on net placement, signal quality, and task completion status, ensuring protocol adherence and supporting downstream data evaluation.</p>
+This form captures real-time information on net placement, participant behavior that may influence signal quality, and task completion status, ensuring protocol adherence and supporting downstream data evaluation.</p>
 <p>The EEG Acquisition Form records:
 <ul>
-<li><strong>Net placement checks</strong> ensure electrodes are correctly positioned, using anatomical landmarks (nasion, inion, preauricular points), and that cables are secured and symmetrical.
+<li><strong>Net placement checks</strong> ensure electrodes are correctly positioned, using anatomical landmarks (nasion, vertex, preauricular points), and that cables are secured and symmetrical.
 Visual inspections are done for impedance and physical fit.</li>
-<li><strong>EEG acquisition QC</strong> documents whether impedances are within acceptable limits, the number of channels with good signal, and issues like high noise or signal dropout.</li>
-<li><strong>For each phase</strong> (e.g., Resting State, VEP Task), the system tracks whether data were acquired, any problems occurred, and whether the segments are marked for review or re-collection.</li>
+<li><strong>For each phase</strong> (e.g., Resting State, VEP Task), the user reports whether data were acquired and if any problems occurred during data collection.</li>
 </ul>
 </p>
 </div>